AtB-AS/mittatb-app/README.md

    1. React Native: `yarn`
    1. iOS specific: `cd ios/` and `pod install`
 1. Decrypt sensitive files `git-crypt unlock <path/to/key>` (Key given to internal members)
+1. From root folder run: `sh scripts/override-environment.sh dev <organization>` where organization is either `atb` or `nfk`, to set root .env for local development

 For external contributors, we need to fix [#35](https://github.com/AtB-AS/mittatb-app/issues/35) before they are able to run the app.